 After my dad passed away my mom and I had a pretty strained relationship.
 It wasn’t until she moved to Utah that things started to get better.
 During the three months I spent living with her in Utah our relationship really turned around, but it wasn’t until I moved to Hawaii that our relationship really took shape.

-Over the past three years my mom has become pretty much my best friend.
-Besides maybe a day or two, here and there, I talked to my mom every single day, sometimes, often times, more.
-I would talk to here while I walked to work from the bus stop and I’d call and tell her goodnight as I walked home.
+Over the past three years, my mom has become pretty much my best friend.
+Besides maybe a day or two, here and there, I talked to my mom every single day, sometimes, oftentimes, more.
+I would talk to her while I walked to work from the bus stop and I’d call and tell her goodnight as I walked home.
 When I had the chance I’d usually call just to say hi or leave a nice message for her on my lunch break.
 On the weekends I’d try to catch her in the morning while I made breakfast, just so I could hear her voice.

 I haven’t been able to call my mom for almost two months now and it’s really starting to get to me.

 My mom had a stroke two months ago and she’s doing well.
 She’s recovering and making a lot of progress every day.
 When it happened she couldn’t walk or use her right side at all and that has all pretty much come back.
 Her speech, however, that’s taking longer than I anticipated.
 She can say a few words and it is improving little by little every day, but she still has a long way to go.

 It wasn’t so hard for me when I was in Utah and California with my mom.
 I still desperately wanted her to be able to talk to me like she used to, but at least I was there with her.
 I could see her and hug her and I could talk to her and we could somewhat communicate.
 Coming back to Hawaii was so hard and the distance has made not being able to talk even harder.
 When my family goes to visit they will sometimes video chat me with my mom or call and put me on speaker and that helps, but it’s just not the same.